Professional Bowlers Association: Hall of Fame

 The PBA Hall of Fame was founded in 1975 with eight initial inductees: six for Performance (Ray Bluth, Don Carter, Carmen Salvino, Harry Smith, Dick Weber and Billy Welu) and two for Meritorious Service (Frank Esposito and Chuck Pezzano).
 Since its inception, it was located at the International Bowling Museum and Hall of Fame in St. Louis, Missouri.
 It is now part of the new USBC headquarters in Arlington, Texas.

-Through 2021, there are 113 PBA Hall of Fame Members in three categories:
+Through 2026, there are 126 PBA Hall of Fame members in four categories: